Auction: By the bidders

 for the case in which the buyer must acquire a fixed number of items either at a fixed buy-it-now price in the open market or by participating in a sequence of auctions.
 The objective of the buyer is to minimize their expected total cost for acquiring the fixed number of items.

+During an auction, the seller might possess more comprehensive knowledge regarding the item on offer compared to the buyer, creating an information asymmetry.
+This lack of information could lead the bidder to overvalue the item and consequently pay a higher price, resulting in the winner's curse.
+Nevertheless, bidders may also choose to employ bid shading as a strategy to circumvent this predicament.
 Bid shading is placing a bid which is below the bidder's actual value for the item.
 Such a strategy risks losing the auction but has the possibility of winning at a low price.
 Bid shading can also be a strategy to avoid the winner's curse.
+In either case, the allocation of resources may be inefficient, as the product will not ultimately be acquired by the individual who values it the most.
+Instead, it will go to the person who either overvalues it the most or effectively employs bid shading.

 Auction cancellation hunters bid minimal amounts on multiple auctions and expect them to be cancelled.
 If an auction is cancelled by the seller, they will claim for damages in the amount of the difference between the maximum bid at the time of the auction cancellation and the price of a replacement purchase of the offered item in the auction, when the market is in equilibrium, even if the seller has not sold any of the items, the shadow of bidding still exists.
 This is the self-protection instinct of the auction market.
 In order to make this transaction fairer.
 Auction sniping is the practice of placing a bid at the last moment of the auction.
 According to the analysis of auction data from eBay, in general, experienced bidders are more likely to snipe in auctions, and those who snipe in auctions are more likely to win.
 Jump bidding is an aggressive tactic of increasing every bid by high amounts.
 Calor licitantis is also known as "auction fever" and describes the irrational behavior of bidders at auctions.
 Suicide bidding is practice in reverse auctions, whereby a bidder submits a bid, which ends up in a loss for this bidder.